 - You decide who will wind up the affairs of your estate.
 An important part of an executor's job is to wind up your estate and distribute your assets according to your wishes.
 This job is best done by someone who knows you well, who knows your family, and who you trust.
 Without a will, the court will appoint an administrator.

 - You can disinherit individuals who would otherwise stand to inherit.
 While most people think about a will as a way of leaving property to the people of your choosing, it is also a way to make sure people you do not want to leave anything will not receive your property.
-Without a will the state has strict rules as to who will receive your property.
+Without a will New York has strict rules as to who will receive your property.
 You will have no control.
 With a will not only will you be able to state who gets your property, you can state your intention to specifically leave out a relative and state your reasons.
 Doing this will also help prevent a successful will contest brought by a disinherited heir.

 - Make gifts and donations.
-With a will not can leave property to non-relatives.
-For example, you can leave a gift to your best friend, or to your loyal assistant who has worked for you for over 20 years.
+With a will you can leave property to non-relatives.
+For example, you can leave a gift to your best friend or to your loyal assistant who has worked for you for over 20 years.
 You can also leave property to you college or to a charitable organization.
 Without a will your property will pass to your heirs under the rules of intestate succession.
 These laws only allow relatives to inherit.
 Your best friend, college and favorite charity would get nothing.

 - A will is flexible.
 In addition to being able to change your will at any time, it is flexible enough to allow you to leave property that you did not specifically mention in your will, including assets that you acquired after executing will, without having to amend your will.
 You can do this through a clause called a residuary clause.
 A residuary clause is a provision in a will that disposes of property not expressly addressed by other provisions in your will.
 For example, after you make your will you purchase a new car.
 Since the car is not specifically mentioned in your will, if you still own it upon your death, the car would be part of your residuary estate.
 A residuary clause also serves to dispose of property that is part of a bequest that failed.
 For example, if in your will you leave your aunt your jewelry, but your aunt predeceases you, the jewelry becomes part of your residuary estate.
 Without a residuary clause, the assets not left specifically to anyone would pass to your heirs through intestate succession.

 As an experienced Bronx estate lawyer will explain, New York law has very specific requirements that must be followed in order for a will to be valid.

 - Minimum Age.
 You must be 18 years old or older.
 NY EPTL § 3-1.1

 Like a will, a trust is an estate planning arrangement that you can use to pass your assets to others.
 You, as the person who created the trust, are referred to as the grantor.
-A trust holds property that you transfer to it, and is managed by a trustee appointed by you, according to the terms you set out in the trust document.What are the different types of trust.
+A trust holds property that you transfer to it, and is managed by a trustee appointed by you, according to the terms you set out in the trust document.
+There are several different types of trust.
 The type of trust that you should create depends on the purpose of your trust.

 - Living trust.
 If you create and fund a trust during your lifetime it is called a living trust.
 Typically a living trust is also revocable, meaning that the grantor retains the power to change or terminate it at any time.
 However, when you pass away, your living revocable trust becomes irrevocable and cannot be changed.

-- Testamentary Trust.
-A testamentary trust, also referred to as a will trust, is a trust that you created through your will.
+- Testamentary trust.
+A testamentary trust, also referred to as a will trust, is a trust that you create through your will.
 It does not go into effect until you pass away and your will goes through probate.
 For example, in your will you may leave part of your estate to each of your children.
 At the time you make your will your children are all under 10 years old.
 Because your children are too young to manage any property that you leave them, you can add a provision in your will that whatever your children inherit is to be distributed not directly to your children, but to a trust.
 Your children will be the beneficiaries of the trust.
 The terms of the trust could provide that as your children reach 18, they funds in the trust will be distributed to them.

-- Funded Trust.
+- Funded trust.
 A funded trust is a trust that has property.
 A trust can be funded with cash, stock, real estate or other valuable asset.
-A trust can be funded by the trustor during his or her lifetime or after death.
+A trust can be funded by the trustor during his (or her) lifetime or after death.

-- Unfunded Trust.
+- Unfunded trust.
 An unfunded trust is a trust without assets.
 Some trusts are created but remain unfunded until after the grantor's death.

 Estate planning is not just about taking care of loved ones.
 It is also about planning for your personal and financial security in the event you ever become incapacitated.

-- Health Care Proxy.
+- Health care proxy.
 With a health care proxy you can designate another person, known as your health care agent, to make medical decisions on your behalf in the event that you become incapacitated and incapable of making those decisions.

-- Living Will.
+- Living will.
 A living will is a legal document in which you document the treatments you wish to have and the treatments you do not wish to have during the final stages of your life.